 Nicolette had just come through, heard this and slipped back behind the door.

-‘I swear I didn’t.
+‘I swear I didn’t at hat time.
 I was certainly curious about why she and I were kept apart.
 And I didn’t leave you, Franka, I made you decide.
 I know it came to the same thing in the end but it was tearing you apart, I couldn’t stand seeing you like that.
-You know I was not moving onto another Anaïs or even a Nikki, I was going back to Genie.
+You know I was not moving onto another Anaïs or even a Nikki, I was going back to Genie at that time.
 Don’t you understand how much I really loved you, how much I still do?’

 ‘There is no list, Franka, that’s cruel.
 I would never leave Nikki now this has happened but if she left me, I’d find out where she was and ask her one more time, I’m proud.
 I confess that if she said no, I would try to find you.

 Francine sighed.
 ‘I should have chosen differently, another bad choice on my part – he’s with her again now.
 I don’t want either of you hurt, you or Nikki and it’s not just because she is volatile, it’s that you’re going to be desperately hurt a few minutes from now.
 Nikki knows I’ll take you back and that puts great pressure on her.
 I’m not doing my own cause a favour when I tell you she’s being very brave.’

 Nicolette now came through with the makings, set them down and went straight to him, expecting to be cradled in his arms and that genuinely shocked Francine, it really did – she’d never seen that between Mademoiselle and him, though she had with herself and him of course.